gwdueck/IBM_Q5_circuits/README.md

 # IBM_Q5_circuits
 Circuits designed for the IMB Q5 quantum computer

-There are 3 folders:
+There are 6 folders:

+documentation: a tex and pdf file
 original: Clifford+T circuits

+qx2: circuits mapped to the IBM Q5 x2 architecture (permutation of lines in the name)

-IBM: circuits mapped to the IBM Q5 architecture (permutation of lines in the name)
+qx4: circuits mapped to the IBM Q5 x2 architecture (permutation of lines in the name)

+qsam_qx2: format for the IBM Q5 x2

-qsam: format for the IBM Q5
+qsam_qx4: format for the IBM Q5 x4